Content

 Assumes requirements & solution clear at the start of project.

-- Knows exactly when the activity starts/ends
+- Advantage- Knows exactly when the activity starts/ends

 - Customers knows what will be delivered without surprise -> mission-critical and safety-critical products